Mira0507/uniprot_api/README.md

 ## 3. Uniprot API in practice

-How do I take advantage of this in real world analysis?
+How do I take advantage of this demonstration in real world analyses?
 One straightforward way would be to use R data frame.
 Assume you have a data frame with a column storing Uniprot IDs of interest, as shown below:

 ```r